Rush fan page

 Rush

-I have the 822 541-2 M-1 Mercury silver disc CD-ROM (dull red, not pink, cover).
-I believe this is a printing from 1994, though it might be from 1987.
 Rush is the second album I heard from Rush, on vinyl.
+It was released in March 1974.
 The most current remaster advertised was Rush reDISCovered from 29 April 2014 on vinyl.
 This was not part of the 12 Months of Rush as claimed elsewhere.
-A digital download was provided until June 2015, and research suggests this was 24-bit/96 kHz only, with limited 5.1 surround sound.
-Trivia note: original releases were Moon Records, then Canadian Mercury (Moon recording), then what is called the skyline label referring to the Terry Brown remix.
+A digital download was provided (no longer available), and research suggests this was 24-bit/96 kHz only, with limited 5.1 surround sound.
+Original releases were from Moon Records, then Canadian Mercury (Moon recording), then what is called the skyline label referring to the Terry Brown remix.
+Two singles were released: In the Mood, with What You're Doing on side B, released May 1974; and Finding My Way, some versions with Need Some Love on side B, in August 1974.
+A live performance was recorded at Laura Secord Secondary School, found on Rush R40, as part of Canadian Bandstand, though a date for the recording is unclear (some claim 15 May 1974).
+The ABC radio broadcast of 26 August 1974, with Neil Peart, also documents the latter half of the tour.

 Fly by Night

 A 40th anniversary (with BD Pure Audio) release represents the most current remastering.
 A Rolling Stone interview from 2013 indicates that the song Anthem was written in the early days of Rush, but Rutsey didn't like to play it.
 It was one of Peart's audition songs.
-The music video of Anthem is an Easter egg on the Rush in Rio DVD/BD, and the music video of Fly by Night can be found on R30's DVD/BD.
+The promptional music video of Anthem is an Easter egg on the Rush in Rio DVD/BD, and the music video of Fly by Night can be found on R30's DVD/BD.
+Fly by Night was released in February 1975.
+This was followed by the single Fly by Night in April, with Anthem on side B. In February 1977, The Temples of Syrinx was released as a single, with Making Memories as side B. This was released in Canada in August 1977, but with the sides reversed.
+Bonus tracks from the ABC 1974 Live radio broadcast are from the Fly By Night tour.
+A radio recording was done of the 5 December 1974 concert in New York, named The Lady Gone Electric..

 Caress of Steel